-What is Buyer’s Stamp Duty (BSD) in Singapore?
+What is Buyer’s Stamp Duty?

 As long as you are buying property located in Singapore, you will need to pay BSD.

-After or on 20 Feb 2018, there were two main changes implemented:
+Since then there were two main changes implemented:

 - There are now differentiated BSD rates on residential and non-residential properties (here is how to differentiate between them).